-The manual bilge pump should be activated briefly each time the boat is used.
-This will ensure that it is operating properly and increase the service life of the pump.
+The manual bilge pump switches should be activated briefly each time the boat is used.
+This will ensure that the pumps are operating properly and increase the service life of the pumps.
 The automatic switches should be manually activated periodically, by turning the test knob on the side of the switch, to verify operation.
+This is particularly important before operating the boat offshore.

-An optional air-dome style automatic switch is mounted on the forward engine bilge bulkhead.
+The automatic float switch for emergency bilge pump is mounted above the normal operating range of the aft bilge pump automatic float switch.
 It activates an alarm if the bilge water level rises above the normal operating range of the bilge pump automatic switches.
-The alarm switch is connected to the house battery and is protected by a "push to reset" breaker located in the battery switch panel.
+The alarm switch is connected to the house battery and is protected by the emergency pump "push to reset" breaker located in the engine compartment breaker panel.
 It remains activated when the battery switches are in the "OFF" position and the batteries are connected.